MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-software-update-management.md

 This guide assumes that a software update point has already been installed and configured.
 For more information about configuring software updates in Configuration Manager, see [Prepare for software updates management](/mem/configmgr/sum/get-started/prepare-for-software-updates-management).

 Before you start troubleshooting, it's important to emphasize that while it may seem obvious, the better you understand the problem you're experiencing, the quicker and easier it will be for you to fix it.
-Whether you're tasked with fixing a problem that you are experiencing yourself, or a problem reported to you by someone in your organization, it is recommended that you take a moment and answer the following questions:
+Whether you're tasked with fixing a problem that you are experiencing yourself, or a problem reported to you by someone in your organization, it's recommended that you take a moment and answer the following questions:

 1. What specifically isn't working and/or what is your goal?
 2. What is the frequency or pattern for the issue?
 Is the problem still happening?